poorsquinky/resume/resume.md

 - Familiar with ML (model generation and training) and MLOps (operationalization) practices

+Artificial Intelligence & Machine Learning
+- Designing, training, and deploying models using frameworks such as Keras and TensorFlow
+- Building AI-enhanced systems, including semantic search, LLM integration, and NLP pipelines
+- Audio signal processing, feature engineering, and pipeline automation for ML workloads
+- Integrating AI solutions into software architectures with deployment orchestration and experiment tracking

 Cloud Computing
 - Heavy experience with public clouds (AWS) and private clouds (OpenStack).
 - Leader in cost savings and cloud architecture best practices